Samuel1-ona/Noah/README.md

 ## User Guide: Accessing DeFi Protocols

-This section provides a comprehensive guide for users to access DeFi protocols using the ZK-KYC system.
+This section provides a comprehensive guide for users to access DeFi protocols using the NOAH system.
 The User Dashboard enables you to prove compliance with protocol requirements while maintaining complete privacy of your personal information.

 ### Overview